TinyTakinTeller/FirstGodotProject/readme.md

 video 13.
 Fixing an Enemy Spawning Bug

-TIP: add offser when raycasting to account for entity hitbox size
+TIP: add offset when raycasting to account for entity hitbox size

 video 14.
 Conclusion